Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Experiments

 Note that $\Bt$ is a finite resource to be allocated among the groups and cannot be globally maximized.
-Hence, the right-most graphs show how $\Delta\Bt$ is improved by decreasing $\Bt$ of the group with highest initial $\Bt$ and increasing it otherwise (top-right).
-The goal is to converge both controls to the optimal bound of $2-2/|\mathcal{V}|$ as indicated by the horizontal black line.
+Hence, the right-most graphs show how $\Delta\Bt$ is improved by decreasing $\Bt$ of the group with the highest initial $\Bt$ and increasing it otherwise (top-right).
+The goal is to converge both to the optimal bound of $2-2/|\mathcal{V}|$ as indicated by the black line.

-We also show in \cref{app:evolutionfigs} the evolution of the structural group unfairness and group social capital metrics when the budget $B$ of edges to add is very small (50 edges) and large (5,000 edges) to study the efficacy of the interventions. \cref{fig:violinfb5000} in \cref{app:evolutionfigs} depict the distribution of the social capital metrics for the nodes in each of the groups in the original graph and the resulting graphs after edge augmentation.
-The results are consistent: for a fixed budget, edge augmentation via \ERG{} yields the best results both for the mitigation of structural group unfairness and the increase in the overall social capital of all the groups in the graph.
+Figure~\ref{app:evolutionfigs} depicts the evolution of the structural group unfairness and group social capital metrics when the budget $B$ is very small (50 edges) and large (5,000 edges) to study the efficacy of the interventions.
+Figure~\ref{fig:violinfb5000} in Appendix~\ref{app:evolutionfigs} shows the distribution of the nodes' social capital metrics in each of the groups in the original graph and the resulting graphs after edge augmentation.
+The results are consistent: for a fixed budget, edge augmentation via \ERG{} yields the best results both for the mitigation of the structural group unfairness and the increase in the overall social capital of all the groups in the graph.
 Additionally, for a fixed structural group unfairness mitigation goal, edge augmentation via \ERG{} achieves it with a significantly smaller budget of added edges than any of the baseline methods.
+Finally, Appendix~\ref{app:sec:rewiredgraphs} contains examples of synthetic graphs.